Q: What is Amazon WorkSpaces?

 Q: Can I opt out of maintenance windows for my WorkSpaces?

-It is highly recommended to keep your WorkSpaces maintained regularly.
+A: It is highly recommended to keep your WorkSpaces maintained regularly.
 If you want to run your own WorkSpaces maintenance schedule, it is possible to opt out of the service default maintenance windows for Windows WorkSpaces.

 For AutoStop (hourly) WorkSpaces, you can disable the Maintenance mode on the console.
 For AlwaysOn Windows WorkSpaces, the maintenance window is controlled by the system settings and can be configured via Automatic Updates GPO settings.
 Currently, you cannot opt out of the maintenance windows for AlwaysOn Amazon Linux WorkSpaces.